-• instruments, such as common stock, that represent an ownership interest in an entity, other than stock in small business investment companies or certain investments targeted at low-income persons or communities;
+- instruments, such as common stock, that represent an ownership interest in an entity, other than stock in small business investment companies or certain investments targeted at low-income persons or communities; - instruments issued by non-U.S. entities, other than those issued by U.S. branches and agency offices of foreign commercial banks; - debt instruments that are not investment quality, other than certain investments targeted at low-income persons or communities and instruments that became less than investment quality after their purchase by the FHLBank;

-- instruments issued by non-U.S. entities, other than those issued by U.S. branches and agency offices of foreign commercial banks; - debt instruments that are not investment quality, other than certain investments targeted at low-income persons or communities and instruments that became less than investment quality after their purchase by the FHLBank; - whole mortgages or other whole loans, or interests in mortgages or loans, other than: - whole mortgages or loans acquired under an FHLBank's Acquired Member Asset program; - certain investments targeted at low-income persons or communities; - certain marketable direct obligations of state, local, or tribal government units or agencies that are investment quality; - mortgage-backed securities (which include agency and private-label pools of commercial and residential mortgage loans), or asset-backed securities collateralized by manufactured housing loans or home equity loans that meet the definition of the term "securities" under the Securities Act of 1933, as amended, and are not otherwise prohibited under FHFA regulations; and - certain foreign housing loans authorized under section 12(b) of the FHLBank Act; - residual interest and interest accrual classes of securities; - interest-only and principal-only securities; - mortgage-backed securities or eligible asset-backed securities that on the trade date are at rates equal to their contractual cap, with average lives that vary more than six years under an assumed instantaneous rate change of 300 basis points, unless the instrument qualifies as an Acquired Member Asset; and - foreign currency or commodity positions.
+- whole mortgages or other whole loans, or interests in mortgages or loans, other than: - whole mortgages or loans acquired under an FHLBank's Acquired Member Asset program; - certain investments targeted at low-income persons or communities; - certain marketable direct obligations of state, local, or tribal government units or agencies that are investment quality; - mortgage-backed securities (which include agency and private-label pools of commercial and residential mortgage loans), or asset-backed securities collateralized by manufactured housing loans or home equity loans that meet the definition of the term "securities" under the Securities Act of 1933, as amended, and are not otherwise prohibited under FHFA regulations; and - certain foreign housing loans authorized under section 12(b) of the FHLBank Act; - residual interest and interest accrual classes of securities; - interest-only and principal-only securities; - mortgage-backed securities or eligible asset-backed securities that on the trade date are at rates equal to their contractual cap, with average lives that vary more than six years under an assumed instantaneous rate change of 300 basis points, unless the instrument qualifies as an Acquired Member Asset; and - foreign currency or commodity positions.

-The FHFA issued a supervisory letter in September 2019 that specified that the FHLBanks stop purchasing investments that reference LIBOR and mature after December 31, 2021, subject to certain limited exceptions as specified in the letter.
-(See Quantitative and Qualitative Disclosures about Market Risk - Interest-Rate Risk for more information.)
-In addition, the FHFA issued an Advisory Bulletin in August 2021 that recommended risk management practices, including the establishment of certain limits, to address the risks associated with unexpected prepayments of U.S. agency and GSE multifamily investments.
+The FHFA issued an Advisory Bulletin in August 2021 that recommended risk management practices, including the establishment of certain limits, to address the risks associated with unexpected prepayments of U.S. agency and GSE multifamily investments.

 Investment Quality and Ratings.
 The FHLBanks seek to reduce the credit risk by investing in investment-quality securities.
 The FHLBanks consider a variety of credit quality factors when analyzing potential investments, including collateral performance, marketability, asset class or sector considerations, local and regional economic conditions, credit ratings based on the nationally recognized statistical rating organization(s), or the financial health of the underlying issuer.
 Although the FHLBanks invested in private-label mortgage-backed securities that at the date of purchase were substantially all rated triple-A, many of these securities have incurred credit losses based on economic conditions and housing market trends since the FHLBanks originally purchased them.
-Figure 36 presents the composition of total investments by credit rating at December 31, 2022.
+Figure 36 presents the composition of total investments by credit rating at December 31, 2023.